DiamantisPa/brilview/docs/total_lumi_inspector.rst

 -----------------------

 This chart displays plain queried data values.
-In contrast to other charts, this one is automatically populated (if possible) with recorded luminosity data after successful query.
+In contrast to other charts, this one is automatically populated (if possible) with delivered luminosity data after successful query.
 You can also add series manually from memory using form in the "Add series" tab at the bottom of chart container.